Albastraoz/xxxguides/README.md

 # XXX Guides

+This website is my first milestone project about User Centric Frontend Development at Code Institute.
-A website with informational content about Amsterdam and the Netherlands.
+It has informational content about Amsterdam and the Netherlands.
+Since I'm from Amsterdam myself this was a good topic for me to write and find content for.
-The content will include places in the Netherlands with Amsterdam as main subject.
+The content will include places in the Netherlands with Amsterdam as it's main subject hence the name XXX Guides.
+In general the project went well except for that I was a bit late with creating commits on Git but later picked it up and understand the importance of it.

 Hosted on [GitHub Pages](https://albastraoz.github.io/xxxguides/index.html) Repository on [GitHub](https://github.com/Albastraoz/xxxguides)